Southeast Asia: Environment

 The Indonesian Archipelago is split by the Wallace Line.
 This line runs along what is now known to be a tectonic plate boundary, and separates Asian (Western) species from Australasian (Eastern) species.
 The islands between Java/Borneo and Papua form a mixed zone, where both types occur, known as Wallacea.
 As the pace of development accelerates and populations continue to expand in Southeast Asia, concern has increased regarding the impact of human activity on the region's environment.
 A significant portion of Southeast Asia, however, has not changed greatly and remains an unaltered home to wildlife.
 The nations of the region, with only a few exceptions, have become aware of the need to maintain forest cover not only to prevent soil erosion but to preserve the diversity of flora and fauna.
 Indonesia, for example, has created an extensive system of national parks and preserves for this purpose.
 Even so, such species as the Javan rhinoceros face extinction, with only a handful of the animals remaining in western Java.

 The shallow waters of the Southeast Asian coral reefs have the highest levels of biodiversity for the world's marine ecosystems, where coral, fish, and molluscs abound.
 According to Conservation International, marine surveys suggest that the marine life diversity in the Raja Ampat (Indonesia) is the highest recorded on Earth.
 Diversity is considerably greater than any other area sampled in the Coral Triangle composed of Indonesia, the Philippines, and Papua New Guinea.
-The Coral Triangle is the heart of the world's coral reef biodiversity, the Verde Passage is dubbed by Conservation International as the world's "center of the center of marine shorefish biodiversity".
+The Coral Triangle is the heart of the world's coral reef biodiversity, the Verde Passage is dubbed by Conservation International as the world's "center of the center of marine shore fish biodiversity".
 The whale shark, the world's largest species of fish and 6 species of sea turtles can also be found in the South China Sea and the Pacific Ocean territories of the Philippines.

 The trees and other plants of the region are tropical; in some countries where the mountains are tall enough, temperate-climate vegetation can be found.
 These rainforest areas are currently being logged-over, especially in Borneo.

 While Southeast Asia is rich in flora and fauna, Southeast Asia is facing severe deforestation which causes habitat loss for various endangered species such as orangutan and the Sumatran tiger.
 Predictions have been made that more than 40% of the animal and plant species in Southeast Asia could be wiped out in the 21st century.
 At the same time, haze has been a regular occurrence.
 The two worst regional hazes were in 1997 and 2006 in which multiple countries were covered with thick haze, mostly caused by "slash and burn" activities in Sumatra and Borneo.
 In reaction, several countries in Southeast Asia signed the ASEAN Agreement on Transboundary Haze Pollution to combat haze pollution.